 Here are six things I’m currently loving that bring joy to my day.
 Check out more from the Thing I’m Currently Loving Series.

 This post contains affiliate links.
 If you make a purchase, Honestly Modern earns a small commission that does not impact your purchase price.
+Thanks for supporting Honestly Modern.

 The right pans in the kitchen can be total game-changers.
 I learned this a couple of years ago when I bought a cast iron pan and saw what a difference it made in my cooking.
 For the holidays this year, I received a full set of Caraway pans, and they’ve put my cast iron pan to shame.
 These pans are freakin’ awesome.